URUK-js/calepin/README.md

 We think that throwing away the VDOM and building an editor for frameworks like Solid or Svelte is the way toward a very performant editor.

+YJS listener combine with reactives framework allow us to perform true leaf level incremental updates which is for performances.

 Beside that we try to make the api as simple, maintainable, and performant as possible so Edytor can handle thousand of nodes without lagging.

 ## Roadmap